 NYFA 2018 Immigrant Artist Mentoring Program

-Multiversant is an exhibition featuring the works of 22 artists from 15 countries and 4 continents that met through the New York Foundation for the Arts (NYFA) 2018 Immigrant Artist Mentoring Program: Visual & Multidisciplinary Arts.
+Multiversant is an exhibition featuring the works of 22 artists from 15 countries and 4 continents that met through the New York Foundation for the Arts (NYFA) 2018 Immigrant Artist Mentoring Program: Visual & Multidisciplinary Arts (funded by Deutsche Bank since 2007).
 The works presented include a wide range of media—painting, installation, performance, video and others—and navigate the artists’ diverse and complex relationships with place and history.
 Addressing themes varying from science, culture, desire, politics, and memory, the exhibition both confronts and celebrates the underlying intersectionalities presented through the artists’ work.

 About the Artists